 Tesla has long been a pioneer and innovator in transportation technology.
 The company is often synonymous with the electronic vehicle space, incorporating high-quality materials and cutting-edge technology to gain a competitive advantage.

 Unsurprisingly, Tesla is again emerging as a top player in the sector.
-As a leading innovator, Tesla represents one of the best driverless car stocks out there.
-One distinct advantage for Tesla is that they already have some semi-autonomous features, with vehicles currently on the market.
+As a leading innovator, Tesla represents one of the best driverless car stocks.
+One distinct advantage for Tesla is that it already has some semi-autonomous features, and vehicles are currently on the market.

 New Tesla models come equipped with a “Collision Avoidance Assist” with an intelligent braking system designed to recognize both speed and environment to detect the distance from an object in front of it.
 Automatic emergency braking helps eliminate or reduce the severity of an accident.